Flag of the Northwest Territories: Current flag

 The flag features a blue field, on which is a Canadian pale (a white stripe taking up half the width of the flag), with at the centre, the shield from the coat of arms of the Northwest Territories.
-The blue represents the abundant Northwest Territories waters, whereas the white represents snow and ice.
+The blue represents the abundant waters of the territory, whereas the white represents snow and ice.

 Two blue panels represent the Northwest Territories' many rivers and lakes.
 The white section, representing ice and snow, is equal in area to the 2 blue panels combined.
 The territorial Shield is centred in the white section.
 The white section of the Shield, with a wavy blue line dividing it, represents the Arctic Ocean and the Northwest Passage.
 A diagonal line, representing the tree line, divides the lower portion into a green and red section with green symbolizing the trees and red symbolizing the tundra.
 The gold bars in the green section and the white fox in the red section represent the abundant minerals and furs upon which the history and prosperity of the Northwest Territories has been based.